Links

 - Suzy Varty runs workshops and develops comic projects for both adults and younger readers.
 Sample of work at Lambiek.net

-Email: . - Carl Cross runs a successful manga reading group and would like to hear about other people's work, as well as sharing his own experience:
+Email: or find Suzy on Facebook. - Carl Cross runs a successful manga reading group and would like to hear about other people's work, as well as sharing his own experience:

 . - Paul Duffield runs manga workshops and tutorials: his website offers an introduction to his work.